 - Set aside time in your schedule to think.
 In its glory days, IBM had the slogan “THINK” emblazoned on its walls.

 - Schedule post-mortems on projects to discuss what worked and what didn’t work.
-Doctors do this about their patients, and it’s a great idea for other settings as well.
+Doctors do this about their patients and agencies do this with their clients.
+It’s a great idea for other settings as well.

 - Ask questions of the people you are mentoring that encourage them to reflect on their work.

-What do you do to build reflection into your leadership style?
+Want more best practices to build reflection into your leadership style?
+Email me.